How Tariffs Influence Consumer Behavior and Market Trends

 Changes in Supply Chain

-The extremely complex nature of global supply chains, in which components are sourced from every corner of the globe, are easily disarrayed when tariffs are imposed.
-For example, companies affected by steel or aluminum tariffs may look for suppliers in non-tariffed regions or turn to local materials.
+The extremely complex nature of global supply chains, in which components are sourced from every corner of the globe, is easily disrupted when tariffs are imposed.
+For example, companies affected by steel or aluminium tariffs may look for suppliers in non-tariffed regions or turn to local materials.

 Trend Impact: